FCanberk/coflight-prep/guides/data-collection-guideline/data collection guideline.md

 ## **Data Collection Guideline**

+This guide describes collecting data process for Coflight project.
+It defines frequency of querying flights, when to update dataset and exceptional situations may occur while querying flights.
+All flights in the dataset will be queried periodically and will be updated if it is necessary.

 ### **Querying**

 Every five minutes, all flights in [dataset](!!FlightListLinkiEklenecek!!) will be queried.

-### **Updating Departure Dates**

-Dataset will be dynamic.
-For that reason dataset have to be updated periodically.
+This project will run for one year and some flights in dataset will be stayed in the past eventually.
+For that reason dataset will be dynamic and have to be updated in case of need.

+### **Updating Dataset**

+Initial dataset will be created manually and updated automatically.

-These are the steps should be followed everyday to update departure dates:
+These are the steps should be followed everyday to keep dataset up to date:

 1. Get current date once in a day.
 2. Calculate date difference between current date and latest flight for every destination.
-3. If date difference between latest flight's departure date and current date is lesser than 30 days
+3. If date difference between latest departure date of a flight and current date is lesser than 30 days
 4. Then add a flight to that destination 33 days after current date.
 5. Calculate date difference between current date and earliest flight for every destination.
-6. If date difference between earliest flight's departure date and current date is lesser or equal one day
+6. If date difference between earliest departure date of a flight and current date is lesser or equal one day
 7. Then stop querying that flight.

 #### Exceptional Situations

-* While updating departure dates, after the step 3 there might be no flights on the date that we queried.
-In this case, one day should be added to the queried date until a flight can found.
+* While updating departure dates, after the step 3 there might be no flight on the date that we queried.
+In this case, one day should be added to the query date until a flight can found.
 * There might be no tickets for a flight that we queried.
-In this case, querying the flight should be stopped and the flight should be deleted from dataset.
+In this case, querying the flight should be stopped and that flight should be deleted from dataset.
 * A flight may be cancelled.
 In this case the flight should be deleted from the dataset and database.

 ### Examples